venables/bookshelf-secure-password/README.md

   })
   ```

-  By default, this requires a field on the table named `password_digest`.
-To use a different column, simply set `true` to be the column name.
+  By default, this will use the database column named `password_digest`.
+To use a different column, simply change `true` to be the column name.
 For example:

   ```javascript
   const User = bookshelf.Model.extend({